 10. Many financially successful people are secretly regular writers.

 So there you are – 10 benefits of writing regularly.
-And whether they surprise you or not, to me these are worthwhile reasons to start writing today.
-Solid reasons to stay on track with writing goals.
-And great reasons to write daily.
+And whether they surprise you or not, these are worthwhile reasons to start writing today, solid reasons to stay on track in your writing goals and great reasons to write daily.

 Did you find this article helpful?
-If you did, please consider sharing it!
+If so please share it with a friend.